GinjaChris/pentmenu/README.md

 #More detail

+*RECON MODULE*

 *Show IP - uses curl to perform a lookup of your external IP.
 Runs ip a or ifconfig (as appropriate) to show local interface IP's.

-*Stealth Scan - TCP Port scanner using nmap to scan for open ports.
+*Ping Sweep - uses nmap

 *Network Recon - uses nmap to identify live hosts, open ports, attempts OS identification, grabs banners/identifies running software version and attempts OS detection.

+*Stealth Scan - TCP Port scanner using nmap to scan for open ports using TCP SYN scan.

+*UDP scan - uses nmap to scan for open UDP ports.

+*Listener - uses netcat to open a listener on a configurable TCP or UDP port.
+This can be useful for testing syslog connectivity, ad-hoc communication, or checking for active scanning on the network.

+*DOS MODULE*

 *TCP Syn Flood - sends a flood of TCP SYN packets using hping3.
 If hping3 is not found, it attempts to use the nmap-nping utility instead.
 Hping3 is preferred since it sends packets as fast as possible.
 Options are provided to use a source IP of your interface, or specify (spoof) a source IP, or spoof a random source IP for each packet.
 Falling back to nmap-nping means sending X number of packets per second until Y number of packets is sent and only allows the use of interface IP or a specified (spoofed) source IP.